R-Ross414/compiler-construction-2020/lecture-by-lecture.md

   - Read the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) or the [short version](bnfc-tutorial-short.md) which contains what we covered in the lecture.
   - Convince yourself that the grammar in `Calc.cf` has only one parse tree for `1+2*3`.

-- Lecture 4.2: The aim of this lecture is to parse a program of a language we do not know using nothing but the its grammar, see Exercise 2 in  [BNFC self check](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-example.md).
-**Homework** (mandatory): Find the bug in the program of [Exercise 2](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-example.md).
-**Homework** (optional): Study the grammar of a language you know, for example [C](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm) or [Java](https://docs.oracle.com/javase/specs/jls/se11/html/jls-19.html).
+- Lecture 4.2: The aim of this lecture is to parse a program of a language we do not know using nothing but the its grammar, see Exercise 2 in  [BNFC self check](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-example.md). *Homework* (mandatory): Find the bug in the program of [Exercise 2](https://github.com/alexhkurz/compiler-construction-2020/blob/master/BNFC-example.md). *Homework* (optional): Study the grammar of a language you know, for example [C](https://cs.wmich.edu/~gupta/teaching/cs4850/sumII06/The%20syntax%20of%20C%20in%20Backus-Naur%20form.htm) or [Java](https://docs.oracle.com/javase/specs/jls/se11/html/jls-19.html).

-... the lectures below are still in **draft** form ...

-- Lecture 5.1:  We explain how the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works, see [here](bnfc-tutorial-C--.md) for a short version of the tutorial.
+- Lecture 5.1:  We explain how to one can come up with the grammar of C-- of the [BNFC tutorial](http://bnfc.digitalgrammars.com/tutorial/bnfc-tutorial.html) works, see [here](bnfc-tutorial-C--.md) for a short version of the tutorial. **Homework** (mandatory): Play around with changing the grammar of C-- (and possibly the program).
+Post your findings on the discussion group.

 ...